 This is but one version of ways to complete the program.
 Total Credits - B.S.
-Degree in Mechanical Engineering - 126 - Students are encouraged to take AS.110.302 Differential Equations (4) and AS.110.201 Linear Algebra (4) instead of the combined EN.553.291 L.A./D.E. course (4) if they can work the additional four credits into their schedule.
+Degree in Mechanical Engineering - 126 - Students are encouraged to take AS.110.302 Differential Equations (4) and AS.110.201 Linear Algebra or EN.553.295 Linear Algebra for Data Science (4) instead of the combined EN.553.291 L.A./D.E. course (4) if they can work the additional four credits into their schedule.
 An advantage of taking the courses separately is that AS.110.302 Differential Equations can be counted as a Technical Elective, as long as it is not being counted as one of the courses helping to meet the required 19 math credits.